JohannesLks/Thesis/docs/documentation/approach2.md

 P(\text{CSACS}(C) \geq \theta) \leq \exp(-\alpha \cdot |E_C| \cdot \theta)
 $$
 - $\alpha > 0$ relates to noise variance.
-- Future empirical testing needed.
+- Requires future empirical proof.

 ## Limitations and Critical Reflection
-- The ByT5 transformer approach, while powerful, may struggle with scalability in high-throughput honeypots.
+- Transformer-based methods may suffer from scalability constraints.
-- Parameter tuning ($\lambda_1, \lambda_2, \gamma$) remains an open research question.
+- Parameter selection ($\lambda_1, \lambda_2, \gamma$) and training stability remain open challenges.
-- Graph-based clustering methods require evaluation for noise sensitivity and scalability.
+- Graph construction and continuous updates can introduce computational overhead.
-- The proposed theorem remains unproven and serves as a conceptual building block.
+- The linear diagram is a conceptual simplification; real-world deployment is inherently cyclical and asynchronous.

 ## Conclusion
-This architecture and mathematical framework synthesize the strongest ideas from recent literature while addressing existing gaps.
-It creates a robust, theoretically grounded approach for unsupervised anomaly detection and attack chain reconstruction across sessions and time.
-Future research will need to validate parameter choices, prove theoretical stability, and optimize runtime performance.
+This framework merges the most powerful ideas from the literature into a dynamic, non-linear system for anomaly detection and attack chain reconstruction.
+It provides a robust theoretical and practical foundation, with the flexibility for future adaptations, real-time updates, and federated learning extensions.